qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

    |checkbox| :guilabel:`Log Messages` in the menu
    |nix| :menuselection:`Settings --> Panels` or
    |win| :menuselection:`View --> Panels` and follow the messages
-   that appears in the different tabs during loading and operation.
+   that appear in the different tabs during loading and operation.

 Project Properties